-quick-fedora-mirror.
-It is currently written in zsh but
+The client is ``quick-fedora-mirror``.
+It is written in zsh and uses features

-to do them in bash.)
+which aren't really portable to bash.
 It needs no external tools besides

 A config file is required (unless you edit the script); see the sample file in